 Communication arising from the injection of non-specification gas into a transmission pipeline:

-The monitoring required of an injecting party by its ICA should alert it when a non-specification gas incident occurs.
+The monitoring required of a GP by its ICA should alert it when a non-specification gas incident occurs.

-The ICA also requires the party injecting gas to notify the TSO of non-specification gas.
-For example, s17.5 of the MPOC provides that: ‘If a Welded Party detects or, in its reasonable opinion, suspects non-specification gas is flowing, or is likely to flow, through a Welded Point with its Pipeline, then as soon as reasonably practicable upon becoming aware of it, that Welded Party shall notify MDL (except where MDL has given that party notice of the non-specification gas).’
+The ICA requires the GP to notify the TSO of non-specification gas.
+For example, GTAC Schedule 5 s6.6 provides that:

+Where it finds that it did inject, or was injecting, Non-Specification Gas (or suspects that it may have done so), the Interconnected Party shall: (a) notify First Gas as soon as practicable, together with the following information:

+(i) the reason why Non-Specification Gas was injected;

+(ii) the likely time during which Non-Specification Gas was injected and the estimated quantities of Non-Specification Gas injected; and

+(iii) the extent to which, in terms of the gas characteristics and components referred to in section 6.10, the gas it injected was Non-Specification Gas,

+(b) mitigate to the maximum extent practicable the effects of any Non-Specification Gas injected (and assist First Gas to do likewise); and

+(c) remedy the cause of the injection of Non-Specification Gas before injecting any further Gas at that Receipt Point, and take all practicable steps to prevent further injection of Non-Specification Gas.

-The MPOC and VTC provide that the TSO must act as a Reasonable and Prudent Operator (RPO).
+The GTAC provides that First Gas must act as a Reasonable and Prudent Operator (RPO).
 Inherent in this must be some consideration of what possible effect a non-specification gas incident may have on the quality of gas delivered from the transmission system.
-For example, if the excursion is for a spike in the calorific value of gas from a minor field where the gas stream will be dispersed into larger flows from other fields, the TSO may conclude that there will be no significant effect on the quality of delivered gas.
-This is an assessment that the TSO is best placed to make since it has the necessary information at hand and is responsible for the safe operation of its system.
-The actions taken by the TSO may vary according to this assessment.
+For example, if the excursion is for a spike in the calorific value of gas from a minor field where the gas stream will be dispersed into larger flows from other fields, First Gas may conclude that there will be no significant effect on the quality of delivered gas.
+This is an assessment that First Gas is best placed to make since it has the necessary information at hand and is responsible for the safe operation of its system.
+The actions taken by First Gas may vary according to this assessment.
 Experienced operators are likely to assess the severity and possible consequences of an incident rapidly.
 Where a more lengthy analysis is required, it may be prudent to issue notices of the event (item 4) and follow up these notices at a later time with advice on the likely consequences.

-The MPOC and VTC require the TSO to promptly notify system users on a non-specification gas incident.
-For example s17.6 of the MPOC provides that: ‘As soon as reasonably practicable upon detecting or, in its reasonable opinion, suspecting that Non-Specification Gas is flowing, or is likely to flow, through a Welded Point, MDL shall notify all Welded Parties and shippers of the same.’
+The GTAC requires First Gas to promptly notify system users of a non-specification gas incident.
+For example, GTAC s12.4 provides that:

+If First Gas becomes aware that Non-Specification Gas has flowed at a Receipt Point, or suspects that it may flow at a Delivery Point, it will notify all Shippers and Interconnected Parties via OATIS as soon as practicable and provide a summary of any details of which it is aware in relation to:

+(a) the reason why that gas was or may be Non-Specification Gas;

+(b) the likely period of time during which Non-Specification Gas was or may be injected at a Receipt Point, or taken at a Delivery Point; and

+(c) the nature and extent of the deviation from the Gas Specification.

 Note that the TSO will not have a relationship with the GMSO (unless it has an ICA with the TSO), so the gas retailer or wholesaler will need to notify the GMSO, if it considers it necessary to do so (step 5).